jmatamatics/LLM-Powered-RAG-Application/README.md

 🔥 Multilingual Model: You can chat in Spanish, French, German, Chinese, Japanese, Korean, Russian, and many more.

-🔥 Ask A Yogi: By default, books written by 🧘‍♂️ Sadhguru will inform the model.P
+🔥 Ask A Yogi: By default, books written by 🧘‍♂️ Sadhguru will inform the model.

 Access it [here](https://rag-llm-langchain.streamlit.app/).